radius logo

 Now more than ever, customizable messaging should also be a staple feature within your collection process.
 In the second quarter of 2020 we saw a drop in collection events, including payment-reminder texts, calls and emails, in an effort by operators to lead with empathy through the onset of the COVID.
 Eventually, the number of events bounced back and many were able to easily adjust their tone and messaging.
 Messages like “Pay now: Upcoming Rent Payment Due” were softened to “Friendly Reminder: Upcoming Payment.”
 Especially during our current environment it’s important to stay flexible and transparent to provide the best possible customer service.

 In addition to your own financial benefits, tenants are freed from the burden of recurring payments.
 In the age of virtual tech, convenience is the name of the game and automation is helping improve the overall customer experience.
-You can even start an incentive campaign to boost enrollment numbers.
-Offering freebies like waived late fees or 10% off of their next monthly payment are a good way to convince your tenants of auto pay’s mutual benefits.

-Through our data, research, and expertise, we hope to have uncovered a few ways to rethink and improve your collection process.
+Through our data, research, and expertise, we hope to have uncovered a few ways to rethink and improve your collection procedures.
 Staying competitive through new tools and technology is proving to pay off, especially as we grapple with the ever-changing circumstances of our current environment.
-We can imagine the demand for more self-pay options will also continue to grow in our transition to a more tech-friendly, virtual environment.
-Through a standardized process, valuable tools, and additional payment options, your collections process can organize your ops and keep you competitive.
+Story provided to Radius+ by Call Potential Thumbnail: Image by Pixaby

 Other Articles